My BRRRR House Hack Case Study

 $50,000 Over Budget and Still Coming Out Ahead

 In the spring of 2016, we moved to an amazing new city: New Orleans!
-We had a multitude of reasons for moving here, but one of the many reasons was so I could expand my portfolio to another MSA (Metropolitan Statistical Area).
+We had a multitude of reasons for moving here, but one of them was so I could expand my portfolio to another MSA (Metropolitan Statistical Area).
 Part of the process of moving to a new city meant finding a place to live.
 I wanted to take my years of real estate investing experience and use it to do a combo BRRR/House Hack for a new primary residence.

-My goal for this project was to find a small multifamily property where we could add value—thereby increasing our net-worth—and where we could live in one unit and rent the other unit(s)—thereby reducing or eliminating our living costs.
-Then, after we moved out of the property, we could also rent our unit and generate income from the property.
+My goal for this project was to find a small multifamily property where we could add value.
+Somewhere we could live in one unit and rent the other unit(s), reducing or eliminating our living costs.
+And once we moved out, we could rent our unit and generate income from the property.

-Side Note: We also had all the other typical house hunting goals: bed/bath count; being in a safe area; being close to public transportation; being walking distance to bars, restaurants, and shopping; being in a property that had the New Orleans charm.
+Side Note: We also had all the other typical house hunting goals: bed/bath count; being in a safe area; close to public transportation; walking distance to bars, restaurants, and shopping; being in a property that had the New Orleans charm.

 After determining the project goal, it was time to start finding potential deals.

-Opportunity in New Orleans for Small Multifamily:
+House Hack Opportunity in New Orleans for Small Multifamily:

 Finding the Deal:

-To find great deals, you need a killer network.
+To find great deals for house hacking, you need a killer network.
 Being in a new city, this meant I had to set up a new network.
 I started going to my local REIA to meet with wholesalers to get on their buyers’ lists.
 I networked with a few Realtors as well.
-I had one of the Realtors I liked set me up with email alerts from the MLS (Multiple Listing Service) on properties that meet my criteria.
+One of the Realtors I liked set me up with email alerts from the MLS (Multiple Listing Service) on properties that meet my criteria.
 Then I used Zillow and Trulia to set up my own search criteria and alerts for new sales.
 I also used Zillow to search every week for open houses to visit.

-The Potential Deal:
+The Potential House Hack Deal:

-Getting the Property Under Contract:
+Getting the Property Under Contract